 An extensive à la carte menu is international in style and flavours, although there is an emphasis on local produce, especially Galway seafood.
 However non-fish eaters will find enduring favourites like chargrilled beef fillet, rack of lamb, and a vegetarian dish such as couscous stuffed bell peppers.

 Wheat free and vegetarian dishes are highlighted, and also healthy eating options for guests attending Spirit One spa.
-But Marinas also offers the less usual option of a Scandinavian style buffet, which is an attractive choice if you are dining early, while everything is fresh.
+But Marinas also offers the less usual option of a Scandinavian style buffet, which is good value and an attractive choice if you are dining early, while everything is fresh.

 The well chosen wine list includes about a dozen wines by the glass and plenty of half bottles - a boon for business guests dining alone.